filecoin-project/curio/documentation/en/curio-cli/sptool.md

-   --sector-file value     provide a file containing one sector number in each line, ignoring above selecting criteria --exclude value         optionally provide a file containing excluding sectors --extension value       try to extend selected sectors by this number of epochs, defaults to 540 days (default: "540d") --new-expiration value  try to extend selected sectors to this epoch, ignoring extension (default: 0) --only-cc               only extend CC sectors (useful for making sector ready for snap upgrade) (default: false) --no-cc                 don't extend CC sectors (exclusive with --only-cc) (default: false) --drop-claims           drop claims for sectors that can be extended, but only by dropping some of their verified power claims (default: false)
+   --sector-file value     provide a file containing one sector number in each line, ignoring above selecting criteria --exclude value         optionally provide a file containing excluding sectors --extension value       try to extend selected sectors by this number of epochs, defaults to 540 days (default: "540d") --new-expiration value  try to extend selected sectors to this epoch, ignoring extension --only-cc               only extend CC sectors (useful for making sector ready for snap upgrade) (default: false) --no-cc                 don't extend CC sectors (exclusive with --only-cc) (default: false) --drop-claims           drop claims for sectors that can be extended, but only by dropping some of their verified power claims (default: false)